entanglelove/entanglelove.github.io/Artwork/README.md

-All artwork is copyright @daibaorabbit on instagram and @tdk4 on plurk.
+All artwork is copyright @daibaorabbit on instagram and dafei @Pixiv (@tdk4 on plurk).

 All Artwork tokens have been minted by the approval of @daibaorabbit and @tdk4.